-The Pottstown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC, Helps You Stay Safe at Work
+The Pottstown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC, Help You Stay Safe at Work

 Scaffolding accidents can cause serious, life-altering injuries.
 Even if you take all the necessary steps to prevent a scaffolding accident, injuries still occur.
-Speak with our knowledgeable Pottstown workers’ compensation lawyers at Wusinich & Sweeney, LLC, today.
+Speak with our knowledgeable Pottstown workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC, today.
 Call 610-594-1600 or fill out our online form to schedule your free consultation with our experienced team.
 Conveniently located in Exton, Pennsylvania, we proudly serve Downingtown, West Chester, Exton, Coatesville, Pheonixville, Malvern, Lyndell, Wagontown, Uwchland, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.